SwishHQ/sparkles.rule-engine/docs/rules.md

         operator: 'equal',
         value: 'some-value',
         result: false,             // denotes whether condition computed truthy or falsey
+        score: 0.0,                // denotes the score (0-1) of this specific condition
         factResult: 'other-value'  // denotes what 'my-fact' was computed to be }
     ]